sammyfung/regional_github_users/README.md

 ## Run

+It's recommended to generate your GitHub access token and export as an environment variable on Linux/OSX.

 ```
 $ export ACCESS_TOKEN=your_github_access_token
 ```

-For regional user information.
+### For regional user information

 ```
 $ python collect_users.py
 ```

+It start to collect from the latest created users in the region.
 Collected user information will be saved to 'Location Name'.csv, ie. Hong Kong.csv for the default location.
-You can use environment variables to set a custom location before run the program.
+You can use other environment variables to set a custom location before run the program.

 ```
 $ export LOCATION='USA'